 From the simulation result, it can see that the transmission in HE ER SU 106-tone or HE_ER_SU 242-tone with DCM PPDU would provide more robustness transmission than the transmission in non-HT MCS0.
 The transmission in HE_ER_SU 242-tone PPDU has similar performance as non-HT PPDU transmission.

-We agree with the comment of inserting a new subclause in 10.7.5 (Rate selection for Data and Management frames) for a rate selection of an HE Beacon frame.
+We agree with the comment of inserting a new subclause in 10.7.5 (Rate selection for Data and Management frames) for a rate selection of an ER Beacon frame.

 Proposed Resolution:

-Add a subclause 10.7.5.x Rate selection for HE Beacon frames.
+Add a subclause 10.7.5.x Rate selection for ER Beacon frames.

 CIDs: 6554, 6560, 9868